Canada and the Association of Southeast Asian Nations (ASEAN)

 - As a group of countries, the 10 member states of ASEAN represent Canada’s fourth-largest merchandise trading partner (2023).

-- In 2023, Canada-ASEAN bilateral merchandise trade reached $38.7 billion.
+- In 2023, Canada-ASEAN bilateral merchandise trade reached $38.8 billion.

 Canada and ASEAN share a longstanding partnership in development cooperation.
 Since 2000, Canada has provided $4.4 billion in development assistance to the ASEAN region.
-This amount includes regional and bilateral assistance to ASEAN and ASEAN member states as well as through multilateral organizations.
+This includes regional and bilateral assistance to ASEAN and in ASEAN member states as well as through multilateral organizations.

-However, key challenges include:
+However, key challenges remain including:

-- Enduring areas of poverty
+- enduring areas of poverty;

-- Increasing frequency and strength of natural disasters
+- increasing frequency and strength of natural disasters;

-- Difficulties with transitioning to a low-carbon economy
+- transitioning to a low-carbon economy; and,

 ASEAN regional development program

-- For more information on scholarships and the application process, please visit Canada-ASEAN Scholarships and Educational Exchanges for Development.
+- For more information on scholarships and the application process, please visit: Canada-ASEAN Scholarships and Educational Exchanges for Development.

 - Empowering Women for Sustainable Peace: Preventing Violence and Promoting Social Cohesion in ASEAN focuses on strengthening the Women, Peace and Security agenda.
 The $8.5 million project is working to prevent violence against women and to promote greater social cohesion by developing expertise across the ASEAN region.
 This is part of Canada’s third National Action Plan (NAP) on Women Peace and Security, launched in March 2024.